MicrosoftDocs/dynamics-365-project-operations/articles/pro/budget/create-budgetline-from-unmatched-actuals.md

 1. Locate and click on the desired project to open the project main form.
 1. If you don't find the **Actuals** tab listed, click on **Related** and then select the Actuals tab.
 1. Within the Actuals tab, find the view selector drop-down at the top of the grid.
-1. Two new views will be available: **Cost Actuals Matched to Budget** and **Cost Actuals Unmatched to Budget**.
+1. Two new views are available: **Cost Actuals Matched to Budget** and **Cost Actuals Unmatched to Budget**.
-1. The **Cost Actuals Unmatched to Budget** view will display the list of cost actuals that haven't been matched to an approved budget line.
+1. The **Cost Actuals Unmatched to Budget** displays the list of cost actuals that haven't been matched to an approved budget line.

 > [!NOTE]
 > Two new views on Actuals showing matched and unmatched actuals to budget lines are also available on the Actuals list page.